BC-DS Header (EN)

 What this framework commits to

-The Seven Promises
+The Seven Promises.

 Not a guarantee of good outcomes.
 Not a prediction of the future.
 A structural commitment to the conditions under which genuine decisions are made.